Telecoupling

-Telecoupling is a strategy that comprehensively analyzes both the socioeconomic and environmental impacts over long distances.
-The concept of telecoupling is a logical extension of research on coupled human and natural systems, in which interactions occur within particular geographic locations.
-The telecoupling framework derives from the understanding that all land systems are connected through coupled human and natural systems, and these that social, ecological, and economic impacts are the result.
-The term telecoupling was first coined by Jianguo Liu as an evolution of the term teleconnection.
-While teleconnection makes reference to atmospheric sciences only, telecoupling references the integration of multiple scientific disciplines including social science, environmental science, natural science, and systems science.
-The integration of these dynamic fields of science is what allows the telecoupling framework to comprehensively analyze distal connections that have been previously understudied and unacknowledged.
+Telecoupling is an interdisciplinary framework for studying socioeconomic and environmental interactions between distant coupled human and natural systems.
+The concept builds on research into such coupled systems, which are connected to produce social, ecological, and economic effects.

+The term was coined by Jianguo Liu to expand on the concept of teleconnection, which is limited to atmospheric sciences.
+Telecoupling integrates multiple disciplines, including social science, environmental science, natural science, and systems science to analyze distant connections that were previously understudied.
+Trade is one of the most extensively studied forms of telecoupling.

 How it works

 Telecoupled systems have 5 components: agents, causes, and effects, sending systems, and receiving systems.
 Agents facilitate system interactions which perform as the causes for the resulting effects.
 Change to one governance, or agent, within the system causes change to the other governance within the system due to their interactions.
 The effects are characterized as both socioeconomic and environmental, and are usually indirect, and therefore often ignored and difficult to create general policy around.
 The interactions between systems vary in substance.
 Fields such as "trade, knowledge transfer, species dispersal, tourism, water transfer, human migration, waste transfer, biophysical, technology transfer, investment, animal migration, and Ecosystem services flow" are all causes for interactions between systems that have been researched within a telecoupled framework.
 System interactions are recognized as "flows" within the telecoupling framework, and bring attention to "spillover sites" or "leakages."

 An extension of telecoupled flows is the presence of feedback from the receiving, spillover, and sending systems.
 The feedback itself can effect the telecoupled system as a whole either by reinforcing the telecoupling, or weakening it.
 Feedback that exacerbates the telecoupling, whether it be beneficial or detrimental to the systems involved, is considered a positive feedback loop.
 Negative feedback weakens the connections among telecoupled systems.
 A singular change within telecoupled systems can result in a multitude of feedback loops among the involved governances.